 We start by cleaning up our recorded tracks by removing any mistakes or noises on each individual track (speech, coughs, breaths etc.).

-We mostly mix in the box which means most of the processing as mentioned above is done using WAVES, DUY or MOTU plugins within Digital Performer.
+We mostly mix in the box which means most of the processing as mentioned above is done using WAVES, Plugin Alliance, DUY or MOTU plugins.
 However at Solitaire we prefer to use outboard units for certain effects because, in our opinion plugins just don’t do what these units are designed specifically to do.
 At Solitaire we use Lexicon, Eventide, TC Electronics and Dolby for reverbs, delays and other effects.
+If required tracks are sent out of the DAW and run thru other external analogue equipment such as valve or solid state eq or compression and recorded back into the DAW.